NickVig/TextProcess/README.md

 # TextProcess
-Text processing for word frequencies
+Text processing for word frequencies.
+This is for making word clouds.